tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Learning how to develop machine learning algorithms is what's required to take programming to the next level in the current day technological ecosystem.
 By the end of the course, students will have evolved from standard Python developers to FinTech data scientist, capable of designing and developing:

-* Robo-advisors and chat-bots for product/investment recommendation and customer service/support
+* Robo-advisors and chat-bots for algorithmic trading, product/investment recommendation, and customer service/support

 * Sentiment analysis engines to assess and predict economical sentiment for stock and housing markets

-* Predict and detect fraudulent financial transactions
+* Models that predict and detect fraudulent financial transactions

 Students will learn how to use data science tool kits and machine learning algorithms to automate financial analysis and predict future outcomes.
 By the end of unit, students will have designed and executed machine learning algorithms that leverage common time series analysis and linear aggression approaches to make robust predictions about investments.
 Students will also have become competent in using standard methods/approaches and tools to evaluate predictions, such as **train test data splitting** and **rolling out of sample method**.